 Operation China, Asia Harvest All rights reserved.
 Used with permission

 Map Source: Joshua Project / Global Mapping International

-The Baheng believe a person has 12 souls.
+The Pathen believe a person has 12 souls.
 "When a body is placed in a coffin, it is sprinkled with 12 measures of grilled rice, and 12 sandstone bowls are put in along with the rice."
-Each Baheng home contains an ancestral altar.
-The Baheng believe the spirits of their ancestors are fed by placing rice and meat out on the table for them.
+Each Pathen home contains an ancestral altar.
+The Pathen believe the spirits of their ancestors are fed by placing rice and meat out on the table for them.
 The male head of the household calls on the spirits of his ancestors to come and share in the feast and to protect his family from sickness and injury.

 This tribe has rarely been focused on with the gospel and are an unevangelized people group.
-Their intricate rituals of ancestor worship create barriers that prevent them from embracing the gospel, yet they are still considered by some to be "ripe unto harvest."
+Their intricate rituals of ancestor worship create barriers that prevent them from embracing the gospel, yet some believe they are ready to embrace the gospel.
 Most simply have never had the chance to hear.

 Ask God to raise up Pathen who are more desirous to know the truth than to stay on the broad road to death.